 How Elder Law Services of California Can Help

 A probate attorney will also help you take possession of the deceased person’s property and provide expert advice regarding estate management.
 Assets such as bank accounts, securities accounts, deeds to real estate properties, jewelry and other assets will need to be inventoried and appraisement during the probate process.
 Once those items are taken care of, a final distribution of the estate is typically made soon after a federal estate tax return has been filed (generally around nine months the date of death).

 While you are not required to use a lawyer during probate, the entire process is complicated, and any minor omissions or missed deadlines will only slow down or even stop probate in its tracks.
 That is not to mention how unpopular these mistakes will make you with those beneficiaries waiting for the distribution of the family’s assets.

 Hiring a probate attorney will only provide you with the peace of mind that your family’s affairs are being handled in the proper and most efficient manner possible.
-If you are searching for a probate attorney, give us a call at Elder Law Services of California ✆ (855) ELDER LAW or (855) 353-3752 to schedule a FREE consultation with one of our expert lawyers.
-Once you sit down with our team, and if you decide we are a good fit, Elder Law services will put together a specific plan of action that reflects your family’s desires and wishes as to how the probate process should proceed.
+If you are searching for a probate attorney, give us a call at Elder Law Services of California to talk with one of our expert lawyers.
+After you meet our team, if you decide we are a good fit, then Elder Law services will put together a specific plan of action that reflects your family’s desires and wishes as to how the probate process should proceed.
 We look forward to working with you soon.